 a.
-This competition encourages Ph.D. candidates in the department to prepare for future employment through mock job applications and interviews.
-To be eligible for this award PhD students must have passed their comprehensive examinations and advanced to candidacy.
+This competition encourages Ph.D. candidates in the department to prepare for future employment through a mock job application and interview.
+To be eligible for this award, PhD students must have passed their comprehensive examinations.

 VI.
 DEPARTMENT POLICIES RELATED TO GRADUATE STUDENTS